-In 2008, Kaiser Permanente Northwest founded the Health Care Career Scholarship Program to help students in Oregon and Southwest Washington achieve their dreams of becoming health care professionals.
-Since then, Kaiser Permanente Northwest has invested more than $3.6 million in the program, including scholarship awards totaling nearly $3.4 million.
+Kaiser Permanente Northwest founded the Health Care Career Scholarship Program in 2008 to help students in Oregon and Southwest Washington achieve their dreams of becoming health care professionals.
+Since then, Kaiser Permanente has awarded more than $5.2 million in scholarships in the Northwest.

-Scholarships are awarded annually to qualified seniors at 140 public high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington, to Eugene, Oregon.
+Scholarships were awarded annually to qualified seniors at 140 public high schools in the Northwest service area of Kaiser Permanente, which spans from north of Longview, Washington, to Eugene, Oregon.

-Of the more than 1,471 students who have received more than 1,684 Kaiser Permanente Health Care Career Scholarships since the program’s inaugural year (2008 to 2009):
+Of the more than 1,511 students in the Northwest who have received more than 1,780 Kaiser Permanente Northwest Health Care Career Scholarships since the program’s inaugural year (2008 to 2009):

-The scholarship program aims to facilitate the entrance of diverse and/or economically or socially disadvantaged students into college and the health care professions.
-However, all students who meet the basic eligibility requirements are strongly encouraged to apply.
+The scholarship program facilitated the entrance of diverse and/or economically or socially disadvantaged students into college and the health care professions.

-Applications are evaluated based on the following criteria, with the majority of the evaluation focused on nonacademic information:
+Applications were evaluated based on the following criteria, with the majority of the evaluation focused on nonacademic information:

 Results of a comprehensive external evaluation of the Kaiser Permanente Health Care Career Scholarship Program conducted by Education Northwest reveal that the scholarship is reaching diverse and economically/socially disadvantaged students, contributes to recipients’ motivation to attend college, and helps make it financially possible for them to attend college.

 The evaluation spanned the scholarship program years 2009 through 2014.
 Learn more about the results of the evaluation of the scholarship program.